zufre/ruby-objects-belong-to-lab-cb-000/README.md

   # => "Beyonce"
 ```

 * Posts should have a title and belong to an author.
-A post should be able to tell you the name of it's author:
+A post should be able to tell you the name of its author:

 ```ruby
 post.author.name
   # => "Hillary"
 ```

-<a href='https://learn.co/lessons/ruby-objects-belong-to-lab' data-visibility='hidden'>View this lesson on Learn.co</a>